Arsenic is a chemical element found in water, air, food and soil as a naturally occurring substance or due to contamination from human activity.

 There are limits in the Food Standards Code for inorganic arsenic in certain foods.
 A limit of 1mg/kg applies to seaweed and molluscs, while for fish and crustacea inorganic arsenic is not allowed above a level of 2mg/kg.

 There is also a limit in the Code for total arsenic of 1mg/kg for cereals such as rice and 0.5 mg/kg for salt.

 These limits, which are set at levels consistent with protecting public health and safety and which are reasonably achievable, cover the major foods that are likely to contribute to arsenic exposure.

 In general, arsenic is present in the vast majority of foods, at extremely low levels.
-While there are measures in place to protect people from high levels of arsenic, people who regularly consume high levels of hijiki seaweed, along with other foods that may contain arsenic, such as seafood and rice, may have a higher potential health risk from exposure than the general population.
+While there are measures in place to protect people from high levels of arsenic, people who regularly consume high levels of hijiki seaweed, along with other foods that may contain arsenic, may have a higher potential health risk from exposure than the general population.
 FSANZ advises people to eat a mixed diet with a variety of foods to minimize any risks associated with eating a more limited diet.

 If you are concerned about your exposure to arsenic, consult a health professional, such as a doctor.